 This handbook must be read in conjunction with general information about Conestoga College found on the website and in the Student Guide.
 The information in the Student Guide and on the college website applies to all students, regardless of program.

-If there are any questions or concerns regarding the content in this handbook, please contact Lil Premsukh, Chair in the School of Business Part-time Studies department, Room 2A216-1 at ext.
-2387, or at email@example.com.
+If you have any questions or concerns regarding the content in this handbook, please contact the School of Business at firstname.lastname@example.org.

 We wish you all the best in your studies!

 Welcome to the School of Business!
 You're on your way to a successful career as a business professional.